sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 ```

 ### 4. Start the Fleet
-The Fleet service is responsible for triggering the Sparsity execution session upon receiving signals from the host chain via the Bridge service.
+The **Fleet** service triggers the Sparsity execution session upon receiving signals from the host chain via the Bridge service.

-#### Pull the Fleet Images
+Open a new terminal and pull the Fleet images:
 ```bash
 docker pull sparsityxyz/fleet:latest
 docker pull sparsityxyz/fleet-er:latest
 ```

-#### Run Fleet
+Then, run the Fleet service:

 ```bash
 # macOS